dbeleza/ASOS/README.md

 I did not create branches (did committed everything directly in `master` and my commits were not detailed).

 # SpaceX
-SpaceX is a project created with Swift 5.0.
+SpaceX is a project created with Swift 5 with UIKit.
-It uses UIKit (although I really want to start working with SwiftUI).

-The app main propose is to show all the launches of advanced rockets and give the possibility to user access more information about them.
+The app consists of presenting a list with all the launches of advanced rockets, apply a filter date and give the possibility to user access more information about them.

+## Exercise note

+In the exercise, it was mentioned that we should show a success or failure icon depending on if the launch was succeded or not.
+However, in this new API (V4) I noticed that some launches were be retrieve with `null`.
+For this cases I've decided to show a warning icon ⚠️.

 # Architecture
 This projected was created with VIP architecture.